scorestack/scorestack/docs/checks.md

 `add-team.sh` allows you to pass multiple teams to it and it will configure the checks according to each team.
 This way you only have to write JSON once for the entire set of teams.

 Let's go through an example.
-We want to add 5 teams to ScoreStack for a competition.
+We want to add 5 teams to Scorestack for a competition.
 To do this we must configure our checks in a slightly different way.
 When specifying the `group` attribute you can use `${TEAM}` instead of the literal name of the team.
 The value `${TEAM}` will be replaced by `add-team.sh` with each team name you pass in as it adds teams and checks to Elastic.
 For example, say we have the following check definition:

 ```json
 {